duckinator/meep/README.markdown

 * Ruby sees an empty regular expression literal, followed by the comment `<?php /*`.
 * C sees a one-line comment.
 * PHP sees a literal `//#`, the beginning of PHP code, and the beginning of a multi-line comment.
-* JavaScript sees a single-line comment.
+* JavaScript sees a one-line comment.

 ```
 //;def main&b;b&&yield end;"\